 - By training the body to identify that protein as a foreign substance, it can mount an immune attack against it in the future.

-Thus, these biotechnological events provide us with a thorough understanding of our most recent developments in the fields of Synthetic Biology, Stem cell and Tissue engineering research, Genome editing and decoding the entire human transcriptomics, Construction of cell-free vaccine, and various other wonders.
+Thus, these biotechnological events provide us with a thorough understanding of our most recent developments in the fields of Synthetic Biology, Stem cell and Tissue engineering research, Genome editing and decoding of the entire human transcriptomics, Construction of cell-free vaccine, and various other wonders.
 We anticipate more intriguing discoveries in 2022.